/

 When it comes to CRM, what is a legacy system?

-A legacy system often based on an in-house client-server model.
-The database is running on an in-house on SQL Server or Oracle.
+A legacy system is often based on an in-house client-server model.
+The database runs in-house on SQL Server or Oracle.
 There are one or more separate Windows 2000 or 2003 application servers.
 Users access the system using a locally installed Windows desktop client.
 Remote access is via a VPN login and a Citrix remote desktop session.

-A legacy CRM system can also be an early generation browser-based system that is running on in-house servers.
+A legacy CRM system can also be an early-generation browser-based system running on in-house servers.
 These systems are easier to maintain and access than those in the above category, as no desktop software is required (except for email and Office integration plugins).
-However, these systems may rely on dated browser versions such as Internet Explorer 6.
+However, these systems may rely on dated browser versions, such as Internet Explorer 6.

-Either one of these can require an expensive upgrade to support contemporary version databases, operating systems, browsers and email clients.
+Either one of these can require an expensive upgrade to support contemporary versions of databases, operating systems, browsers, and email clients.

-Even with an upgrade, these systems may not offer integrations with third party applications such as marketing technologies.
-There still may be not be a fully functional mobile offering after an upgrade is performed.
+Even with an upgrade, these systems may not offer integrations with third-party applications such as marketing technologies.
+There may still not be a fully functional mobile offering after an upgrade is performed.

 Another type of legacy system is one that was developed in-house.
-While “homegrown” systems are highly tailored to the business, they can lack in third party interfaces such as email client integrations.
-Application updates may rely the availability of a single developer, which presents a significant risk.
+While “homegrown” systems are highly tailored to the business, they can lack third-party interfaces such as email client integrations.
+Application updates may rely on the availability of a single developer, which presents a significant risk.

 The Tipping Point

-Because of the aforementioned executive resistance to replacement, a legacy system can limp along for years — at least from the perspective of the sales team.
+Because of the aforementioned executive resistance to replacement, a legacy system can languish for years—at least from the sales team’s perspective.

 However, when a CRM system does not have executive sponsorship or a project plan, it can become a silo of information that no other systems connect to.

-Eventually, this creates a need for everyone to step back and take a look at the organization’s overall CRM strategy.
+Eventually, this will require everyone to step back and examine the organization’s overall CRM strategy.

-A strategic approach involves getting input from stakeholders who have an interest in what CRM can do for their part of the business.
+A strategic approach involves getting input from stakeholders interested in what CRM can do for their part of the business.
 This is the first step of a series of steps in a structured CRM planning and selection process.

 Only then can the forgotten sales teams effectively get beyond the constraints of a legacy system and be given access to a system that they will use and that is connected to other parts of the business.